Frequently Asked Questions

 What is The Green Channel?

 The Green Channel is streaming service showcasing compelling, investigative and thought-provoking environmental films.
-We’re a subscription-based service and are completely ad-free, so you can focus on the good bits without any distractions.
+We’re a subscription-based service and are completely ad-free, so you can focus on the good bits without distraction.
 Learn more about us.

 What makes The Green Channel unique?

 We believe the first step to solving an environmental problem is knowing about it.
 The filmmakers we support by licensing their films bring important stories to the public.
-Our subscribers support these independent stories that often compel decision makers and leaders to try and do better for the environment.
-We offer carefully hand-picked content that's hard to find anywhere else online.
-Also, from our inception The Green Channel has produced original content that is exclusive to our service.
-Look for films like The Pristine Coast, The Unofficial Trial of Alexandra Morton and series like The Firekeepers and Pressure Point.
+Our subscribers, therefore, support thought-provoking independent stories that can help decision makers and leaders make more informed decisions about environmental issues.
+We also offer carefully hand-picked content that's hard to find anywhere else online and are growing our library of original content.
+For example, look for films like The Herring People, The Pristine Coast, The Unofficial Trial of Alexandra Morton and series like The Firekeepers and Pressure Point.

 Simply by buying environmental films, we support the filmmakers that create them.
 As our subscriber base grows, so will our license fees.
-Our subscribers can also contact us directly on how to donate to a specific filmmaker or film you like on The Green Channel.
-Any amount, any time and we will pass the donation on to your favourite filmmaker.
+Our supporters can also help us produce more content by donating to us.
+Any amount, anytime and we will use 100% of donation we receive to license or produce more content.
+Donations over $5000.00 will entitle the donor to one lifetime subscription that they can keep for themself or give away as a gift.

 How do I help a film or filmmaker I like?